AdobeDocs/federated-audience-composition.en/help/data-modelling/schemas.md

 ## Create a schema {#schema-create}

+>[!CONTEXTUALHELP]
+>id="platform_schemas_primarycompositekey"
+>title="Composite key"
+>abstract="A schema key that is made up of multiple schema columns.
+Mark the columns that you want to use as your composite key."

 To create a schema in Federated Audience Composition, select **[!UICONTROL Models]** in the **[!UICONTROL Federated Data]** section.
 Within the **[!UICONTROL Schema]** tab, select **[!UICONTROL Create schema]**.

 ![The Create schema button is highlighted within the Federate Audience Composition schema section.](assets/schemas/schema_create.png){zoomable="yes"}